BCBS PPO Doctoral-level therapist Specializing in Adults 18+ Anxiety &/or Depression

 Dr. Mishevski is an associate faculty member at the Chicago Center for Psychotherapy &Psychoanalysis

-The Psychology Practice, PC offers in-person counseling therapy in the South Loop Downtown Chicago Area & Schererville in Northwest Indiana.
+The Practice offers in-person counseling therapy in the South Loop Downtown Chicago Area & Schererville in Northwest Indiana.
 Dr. Mishevski is in network with Anthem / BCBS PPO Plans of all states.

 The Schererville, Indiana location, offering in-person therapy, is also easily accessible with patients coming from: Crown Point, Saint John / St. John, Dyer, Munster, Highland, Griffith, Winfield, Lowell, Cedar Lake, Chesterton, and Valparaiso, DeMotte, Hebron, Hobart, La Porte, Merrillville, Michigan City, Portage, Rensselaer, Homewood/Flossmoor, Park Forest, and Crete.